Raif Badawi

 Human Rights

 Raif Badawi is a young writer and activist who promoted discussion and dissent targeting the oppressive Saudi monarchy and Islamic Sharia law on his website Free Saudi Liberals.
-Raif was first arrested and released in 2008 for alleged apostasy, a conviction of which carries an automatic death sentence.
-In 2012, Badawi was convicted of “insulting Islam through electronic channels” and again faces a possible conviction of apostasy.
-A sentence of 1000 lashes, 10 years in prison and $250,000 in fines for what amounts to blogging has sparked an international outcry for Raif’s freedom led by Badawi’s wife, Ensaf Haidar.
-Haidar, who found asylum in Canada with their three children, continues to work for Raif’s freedom citing great concern over his declining health and seemingly imminent death in Saudi captivity.
-In recognition of Raif’s struggle and efforts to bring progressive thought to the region, Badawi has received numerous humanitarian awards including successive Nobel Peace Prize nominations in 2015 and 2016.
+Raif was first arrested and released in 2008 for alleged apostasy, a conviction that carries an automatic death sentence.
+In 2012, Badawi was convicted of “insulting Islam through electronic channels” and again faced a possible conviction of apostasy.
+He was sentenced to 1000 lashes, 10 years in prison, and $250,000 in fines for blogging.
+His sentence sparked an international outcry for Raif’s freedom led by Badawi’s wife, Ensaf Haidar.

 Artwork by